e-Nav: Electronic Navigation and Radar Simulation

 The Reginasailing theory courses are unique in many aspects.
 The main benefits are:

-• Concentrated learning during a pleasant long week-end covering everything you need to know for safe electronic navigation – even when visibility drops to poor visibility or even fog.
+- Concentrated learning during 3 pleasant days covering everything you need to know for safe electronic navigation – even when visibility drops to poor visibility or even fog.

 Exclusive dinner for Reginasailing at the Royal Malta Yacht club serving fresh local salt-baked fish (Seabass, Red Snapper and the local delicacy Gurbel)